-Bear bile harvesting is an ancient tradition in the Asian culture and has been used widely for medicinal purposes to cure many aliments ranging from headaches to epilepsy.
+Bear bile harvesting is an ancient tradition in the Asian culture and has been used widely for medicinal purposes to cure many aliments ranging from headaches to epilepsy and even impotency in men.
 The active ingredient in the bear bile is ursodeoxycholic acid; considered to many as somewhat of a ‘wonder cure.’
 However, the use of the bear bile has caused torture and extreme pain to the Asiatic moon and sun bears, who are now endangered and facing extinction.

 At around the ages of five to ten years, a bear will stop producing bile and will then either be left to die or more often than not, slaughtered for their paws or gall bladders, which are still considered delicacies in Asian restaurants where they can reach hundreds of dollars for their consumption.

 An estimated 4000 bears are kept illegally in Vietnam’s flourishing bear farms and throughout Asia a staggering 20,000 bears are held captive in bear bile farms per year!

 Milking of bear bile was made illegal in 2005 in Vietnam but still allowed people to keep bears in cages for themselves.
 This has created a loop hole and instead of putting the practice to an end altogether, this has only created a thriving black market, due to its high demand.

 Whilst bear bile tours who once filtrated thousands of tourists each year to witness live viewings of extracting bile have since stopped, there is extensive suspicions that tours still exist for asian tourists.
 This proved possible during ARM’s visit to Vietnam with an ease to purchase bear bile easily when escorted with asian tour guides.